atom/flight-manual.atom.io/content/faq/sections/i-have-a-question-about-a-specific-atom-community-package-where-is-the-best-place-to-ask-it.md

 ![Bugs button link](../../images/package-issue-link.png)

 And you can always ask Atom-related questions in the [support category](https://discuss.atom.io/c/support) of the [official Atom message board](https://discuss.atom.io).
 Someone here may know the answer!
-It's just with over 3,500 packages (as of early February 2016), the forum members may not know all answers for all packages :grinning:
+It's just with over 8,500 packages (as of late June 2020), the forum members may not know all answers for all packages :grinning: